 HACAP prepares to serve hundreds with first mobile food pantry in Johnson County

-IOWA CITY, Iowa (KCRG) - The Hawkeye Area Community Action Program, better known as HACAP, is looking to try new ways to reach those struggling to keep food on the table.
+The Hawkeye Area Community Action Program, better known as HACAP, is looking to try new ways to reach those struggling to keep food on the table.

 On Friday, May 29, HACAP will host its first-ever mobile food pantry in Johnson County.
 It'll start at Noon at Mercer Park in Iowa City.
 Volunteers starting preparing by sorting food into boxes on Wednesday.
 They expect to serve 400 families at the event.